 Contrary to trend-following strategies, descending channels may also be used to project a shift in a prevailing bearish trend.
 This is done by waiting to buy the market on price breaks above the channel’s upper extreme.

 To trade reversal breakouts, you buy the market above the upper trend line.
 In doing so, a new long position is opened.
-Stop-loss orders are placed beneath the channel with profit targets located above the channel.
+Stop-loss orders are placed beneath the channel, and profit targets are located above the channel.

 Reversal Breakout Example